Eppo-exp/sdk-test-data/package-testing/testing-api/README.md

 ### Running
 To run in docker, we need to build the docker image, provide the test data, then run.

-1. Build for lolal use
+1. Build for local use
 ```shell
   docker build . -t Eppo-exp/test-api-server:local
 ```